Birational motives, I: pure birational motives: Complements on localisation of categories

 \subsection{Localisation and pseudo-abelian envelope}

 \begin{lemma} Let $\sA$ an additive category and $S$ a family of morphisms in $\sA$, stable under direct sums.
-Let $\sA\to \sA^\natural$ denote the pseudo-abelian envelope of $\sA$, and let us still denote by $S$ the image of $S$ in $\sA^\natural$.
-Then the natural functor
+Let $\sA\to \sA^\natural$ denote the pseudo-abelian envelope of $\sA$, and let us denote by $S^\natural$ the set of direct summands of members of $S$ in $\sA^\natural$.
+Then the natural functors